Last updated: May 2026

 - Avoid reading in moving vehicles; increase fresh airflow.

-- Use acupressure wrist bands or suitable homeopathic tablets.
+- Use acupressure wrist bands or homeopathic travel tablets.

 DVT & Leg Comfort